-In this article, we will explore Kubernetes security risks and challenges you’re likely to encounter, especially in production and at scale and provide 10 best practices and practical recommendations to help you secure cloud-native infrastructure and applications.
+In this post, we’ll explore Kubernetes security risks and challenges you’re likely to encounter, especially in production and at scale, and provide 10 best practices and practical recommendations to help you secure cloud-native infrastructure and applications.

 1. Use An Image Scanner To Identify Known Vulnerabilities

 Namespaces are a key isolation boundary for Kubernetes resources.
 They provide a reference for network policies, access control restrictions, and other important security controls.
 Separating workloads into namespaces can help contain attacks and limit the impact of mistakes or destructive actions by authorized users.

 3. Use Kubernetes Network Policies To Control Traffic Between Pods And Clusters

 By default, Kubernetes allows every pod to contact every other pod.
 Network segmentation policies are a key security control that can prevent lateral movement across containers in the case that an attacker breaks in.